Qualified Charitable Distribution (QCD)

 Please contact GRACE at zane@netgrace.org for any additional instructions.

-The information provided here is not offered as tax or legal advice.
+The information provided here is for informational purposes only and is not offered as tax or legal advice.
 Donors and potential donors should consult with a qualified tax advisor regarding their own specific circumstances, the tax and nontax considerations, and the consequences associated with the gift described in this document.